Chinese AI actors spark personality rights controversy

 The incident caused a furore, with actors, models, and creative artists fearing their likenesses and hard-earned professional identities were being systematically scraped and cloned into digital doubles without permission or compensation.

-Internet users also pointed to the loss of jobs that these, and similar, AI stars are likely to cause.
+Internet users also pointed to the loss of jobs that these and other AI actors appear likely to cause.

 Under China's Civil Code, natural persons enjoy the right to their likeness, and without consent, no one may produce, use, or publicly disclose their likeness.
 In legal terms, "likeness" does not only refer to a complete facial image but also includes any "externally identifiable features" that allow the public to recognise a specific individual.